Make Your Next Trip Extraordinary

 Om Ali, a delicious dessert.
 There are several legends about the origin of the dessert, the most popular being that Om Ali, the first wife of the sultan Ezz El Din Aybek, made the confection to celebrate the death of the sultan’s second wife (which Om Ali may have had something do with).
 The story aside, it’s a divine treat.
 Made from puff pastry, milk, sugar, raisins, flaked coconut, pistachios, cinnamon, and whipping cream, how could it be anything but fabulous?
 Try it at one of the El Malky dessert shops in Cairo.

 The 1902 Restaurant at the Old Cataract Hotel in Aswan.
-This incredible room, with its Moorish decor and 125-foot Arabian dome, was featured as the Grand Ballroom in the movie version of Agatha Christie’s Death on the Nile.
-Dress for the occasion, and treat yourself to one spectacular evening of French cuisine and unforgettable ambiance.
+This incredible room, with its Moorish decor and 125-foot Arabian dome, served as the Grand Ballroom in the movie version of Agatha Christie’s Death on the Nile.
+Dress for the occasion and treat yourself to one spectacular evening of French cuisine and unforgettable ambiance.

 Instagram moment